 Finland to Italy

-The ornaments on the Finland tree are traditional to the original Finnish culture.
-The Christmas elves, joulutonttu, are all handmade and popular decorations in Finland.
-Other ornaments include apples, those made from straw, and Finnish flags.
+On December 6, 2017, Finland celebrates 100 years of its independence.
+To commemorate this occasion, this year’s tree features blue and white ornaments to reflect the colors in the Finnish flag.
 All Finns know that Santa Claus, also known as Jouloupukki, lives in northern Finland near the Arctic Circle—a short jaunt to the homes of good Finnish boys and girls.
 Christmas dinner is served on December 24, and Santa arrives afterwards while children are still awake, so they have the chance to greet him!

-The crystal glass ornaments on the tree fêter la France, or celebrate France.
-They showcase aspects of French culture, including geography, cuisine, history and entertainment.
+The ornaments on the tree celebrate France, showcasing various aspects of French culture, including geography, cuisine, history and entertainment.
+In celebration of the 75th anniversary of Christmas Around the World, the tree is adorned with handmade gold and black ornaments: black represents French fashion, and gold represents the richness France has given to the world over the years!
 In addition to Christmas Eve and Christmas Day, some regions in France also celebrate St. Nicholas Day on December 6 and Three Kings Day on January 6.
 Pain calendau is a bread that is traditionally shared with the needy and galette des rois (king cake) is served on January 6.

 The Greek tree is decorated with authentic ornaments from Greece representing a variety of traditions.
 On Christmas Eve, Greek children visit neighbors singing carols and playing music.
 They are rewarded with treats and coins.
 Many families in Greece bake a traditional Christopsomo (Christ bread).
 The season also brings such delicacies as roast lamb, pork and kourabiedes, a nut cookie covered in powdered sugar.